FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 ```
 In the constructor there are a few things done:

-1. The two two controllers are defined with their IDs as their parameters.
+1. The two controllers are defined with their IDs as their parameters.

-2. The configureSubsystems() is called.
-The subsystems are defined, the default commands are defined, and then the subsystems added to an arrayList.
-The reason an arrayList is used is so the subsystems can be updated more effciently later on in the code.
+2. The `configureSubsystems()` function is called.
+The subsystems are defined, the default commands are defined, and then the subsystems added to an ArrayList.
+The reason an ArrayList is used is so the subsystems can be updated more efficiently later on in the code.

 There is one major difference in how the default commands are defined compared to the roller intake and the claw.
 In addition to arm getting passed in as a parameter, `operatorController::getRightY` is passed in.
-In this java notation, instead of simply passing in a value, the entire function is called.
-Therefore, each time `execute` is run in the command, getRightY can supply a different double value instead of sending in the same one without updating.
+In the `::` java notation, instead of simply passing in a value from a function, the entire function is passed in.
+Therefore, each time `execute` is run in the command, `getRightY` can supply a different double value instead of sending in the same one without updating.

 3. Lastly, configureButtonBindings() is called.
 Since there are no other commands other than the default command in this subsystem, configureButtonBindings() is empty.